 The second process describes the situation where a phonon is generated and subsequently reabsorbed during the scattering event.
 This is resonant when $\Delta = {\rm Re}(\varepsilon_{\qq}^\infty) + \nu_z$.
 Resonant coupling to subradiant sidebands, which have a small linewidth, $-2{\rm Im}(\varepsilon_{\qq}^\infty)\ll \gamma_0$, can have a strong effect on the reflection and transmission of the array.
 Crucially, this also means that the drive can directly excite subradiant modes via the excitation of an additional mechanical oscillation, a task that is impossible for pinned atoms.
 We will explore this possibility further in Sec.~\ref{sec:excitation_of_subradiant_states}.

-\subsection{Reflection and Transmission}
+\subsection{Reflection and transmission}

-The reflection ($R = |r|^2$) and transmission ($T = |t|^2$) coefficients of the field amplitude obtained from \cref{eq:reflection_amplitude_normal_incidence} do not sum to one, i.e., $R + T < 1$.
+The reflectance ($R = |r|^2$) and transmittance ($T = |t|^2$) obtained from \cref{eq:reflection_amplitude_normal_incidence} do not sum to one, i.e., $R + T < 1$.
 This occurs because \cref{eq:input_output_with_phonons_momentum_space_2} only describes the coherent part of the output field, which arises from processes that return the array to its internal and motional ground state at the end of the scattering process.
-The resulting loss $L \equiv 1 - (R + T)$, therefore, describes the incoherent part of the output field and it is generally dominated by the coupling to the phononic sideband.
+The resulting loss $L \equiv 1 - (R + T)$, therefore, describes the incoherent part of the output field and is generally dominated by the coupling to the phononic sideband.
 In particular, larger losses occur when the drive is resonant to a phononic sideband, $\Delta = {\rm Re}(\varepsilon_{\qq}^\infty) + \nu_z$, of collective subradiant modes $\qq$ which are located where the dispersion, ${\rm Re}(\varepsilon_{\qq}^\infty)$, is locally flat---i.e., where there is a large density of states.
 In the following, we illustrate these features by considering the experimentally relevant examples of 2D atomic mirrors based on $^{87}$Rb~\cite{Rui2020,Srakaew2023} and $^{88}$Sr atoms.

-Figure~\ref{fig:RTL_plot} quantifies the reflectance, transmittance and loss for two realizations of an atomic mirror with ${^{87}}$Rb and with ${}^{88}$Sr atoms respectively.
+Figure~\ref{fig:RTL_plot} quantifies the reflectance, transmittance and loss for two realizations of an atomic mirror with ${{}^{87}}$Rb and ${}^{88}$Sr atoms, respectively.
 For Rubidium (indicated by red lines in the plot), we use the parameters in \cref{TAB:parameters}, which are inspired by the recent realization of an atomic mirror with atoms trapped in an optical lattice~\cite{Rui2020,Srakaew2023}.
-Due to the broad linewidth of the D2-transition in ${^{87}}$Rb, the trap frequencies are small compared to $\gamma_0$.
+Due to the broad linewidth of the D2-transition in ${{}^{87}}$Rb, the trap frequencies are small compared to $\gamma_0$.
 Arrays of tweezer-trapped ${}^{88}$Sr atoms, whose loss is shown by the blue line in Fig.~\ref{fig:RTL_plot}(c), have instead a much smaller natural linewidth resulting in a larger ratio $\nu/\gamma_0$ (see \cref{TAB:parameters}).